kmoin1309/HackCelestial-JobPortal/README.md

-# **SkillConnect - Job and Internship Platform**
+# **TalentTrack - AI-Powered Job and Internship Platform**

 **Team:** Hackmasters
 **Hackathon:** HackCelestial 1.0 (Team ID: HC27)

 ## **Project Overview**

-SkillConnect is an AI-powered platform designed to connect technical students with tailored job and internship opportunities.
-It provides a seamless experience for both applicants and recruiters, enabling personalized job matching and streamlined communication.
+TalentTrack is an AI-driven platform designed to connect technical students with job and internship opportunities that match their skills and aspirations.
+Recruiters can leverage advanced AI-powered tools to efficiently filter candidates and communicate with them directly, making the hiring process seamless and effective.

 ## **Key Features**